ponnhide/sangerseq_viewer/README.md

 Here, I provide sangerseq_viewer that allow us to visulize sanger sequncing result with a simple command.

 *sangerseq_viewer is depend on m packages [patchworklib](https://github.com/ponnhide/patchworklib) and [QUEEN](https://github.com/yachielab/QUEEN).
-Both packaeges provide APIs for handling matplotlib subplots and GenBank files, respectivily.
+Both packages provide APIs for handling matplotlib subplots and GenBank files, respectivily.
 If you are interested in them, please see their documents. *

 ## Software dependency
 - python 3.8.0 or later